yuno-payments/yuno-docs/docs/SDKs/build-your-integration/the-ultimate-checkout-lite.md

 >
 > You should only use one option to enroll a card.
 To enroll alternative payment methods, see the [Lite SDK (Enrollment)](enrollment-lite) page.

 After enrolling in a payment method, you can use the vaulted token to perform payments.
-To access information about the payment methods enrolled by each user, you can use one of the following endpoints:
+To access information about the payment methods enrolled by each user, use one of the following endpoints:

 * [Get payment methods by checkout session](ref:retrieve-payment-methods-for-checkout).
 * [Get payment methods by customer](ref:retrieve-enrolled-payment-methods-api).